aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/205776840-3efe82bf-9822-411f-9f99-84130a488c3b.png)

 - Click on `Add to Chrome`
 - All good to go!
-You can now proceed to the following section: [Setting the Application](https://github.com/aloefflerj/astro-focus-kit/edit/main/README.md#setting-the-application)
+You can now proceed to the following section: [Setting Up the Application](https://github.com/aloefflerj/astro-focus-kit/edit/main/README.md#setting-the-application)

 Alternatively, you can download the extension and load it manually: